Celebrities embrace ethical Fashion (and we should too)

 What makes them such a sustainable brand?
 Owner Katie Carr explains:

-• Our British madharem baby leggings have been designed to fit over cloth, reusable nappies.
+- Our British made harem baby leggings have been designed to fit over cloth, reusable nappies.

 BAMBINISTA is proud to be a stockist of Tommy and Lottie.
 A brand that truly embodies the ethical and sustainable concepts that mean so much to us.